cainus/hashtype/README.md

 * TODO It can bail on the first error (for speed), or return all errors
 * TODO It can show pretty diffs

-### TODO:
-* kill the fluent interface.  make a 1 param call return the validator. make a 2 param call validate
-* get date matching working with precision options

 ### Types:

 #### Array: